egisnmir/react-shop/README.md

 #### Things to add:
 * Add product search input
-* TypeScript
+* Improve TypeScript
 * Testing.
-Jest, React Testing Library, Cypress
+React Testing Library, Cypress

 * Add themes using context
-* Add styled-components ?
-* Add Tailwind ?
-* Add data randomizer to backend with a 30-50% chance of changing data to use websockets and memoization
+* Add data randomizer to backend with a 30-50% chance of changing data to use memoization